mendessoares/MMinte/README.rst

 1. Install Jupyter with this command::

-    (mminte-py27)$ pip install jupyter
+    (mminte)$ pip install jupyter

 2. Install a kernel that uses the virtualenv installation with this command::

-    (mminte-py27)$ ipython kernel install --name "MMinte_Python27" --user
+    (mminte)$ ipython kernel install --name "MMinte" --user

 3. Start the Jupyter notebook server with this command::

-    (mminte-py27)$ jupyter notebook
+    (mminte)$ jupyter notebook

    Jupyter opens a web page in your default browser with a file browser.

-4. Navigate to the "documentation_builder" folder and click on the "tutorial.ipynb" notebook.
+4. Navigate to the folder where **MMinte** is installed (use `pip show mminte` to find the folder) and in the "notebooks" folder click on the "tutorial.ipynb" notebook.

-5. After the notebook opens, from the "Kernel" menu, select "Change kernel" and click on "MMinte_Python27".
+5. After the notebook opens, from the "Kernel" menu, select "Change kernel" and click on "MMinte".

 6. Now you can run the cells in the notebook.